 To make them, you’ll need:

 - Ground Chicken.
-For maximum juiciness, I like to use 93% lean chicken.
-You can buy 99% lean ground chicken breast, but the lack of fat means it will be mmuch drier and I find the texture can be a little gritty.
+For maximum juiciness, I like to use 93% lean ground chicken.
+You can buy 99% lean ground chicken breast, but the lack of fat means it will be much drier and I find the texture can be a little gritty.
+Remember, fat is flavor!
+You can also make these air fryer meatballs with ground turkey.

 - Garlic Powder.